EyasuTeshome/shifttracker/interview-prep/update-resume-based-on-feedback.md

 ### Project requirements

 - [Make sure that your resume meets every requirement of the resume rubric](https://docs.google.com/document/d/1lxBFRdvPW_cLQpX8n_gj8O8t1XPcXjGTDOCI813Uga0/edit).
-If you have followed the [resume curriculum](https://www.notion.so/Prof-Skills-Activity-Create-first-draft-of-resume-664ff59801f447fb924a1c76d67125e4), it should do so automatically.  **TO-DO: Update link when published on GitHub.**
+If you have followed the [resume curriculum](https://github.com/microverseinc/curriculum-professional-skills/blob/main/interview-prep/create-the-first-draft-of-your-resume.md), it should do so automatically.
 - Make sure that you have addressed **each and every piece of feedback your project reviewer has given you.** If you skip over too much feedback, your project reviewer may return the project to you as invalid, and you will need to revise it and resubmit it again.

 ### **Submission instructions**